drift-labs/drift-sim/experiments/init/sim_4x/README.md

 Package versions: requirements.txt

 ### Notes:
-Packages: solana, anchorpy, and soldana had some conflict issues
+Packages: solana, anchorpy, and solders had some conflict issues

 In requirements.txt, these versions were installed:
 solana==0.25.1